- Location: Maine

 Maine doesn't issue any type of boater license.

-If you're interested in furthering your boater safety education while possibly lowering your insurance rates in the process, you can sign up for a six-hour, classroom-setting safety course.
+If you're interested in furthering your boater safety education while possibly lowering your insurance rates in the process, you can sign up for a classroom-setting safety course.
 Approved online courses are also available.

 Those who can't find a class close by should contact a regional safety coordinator, or call (207) 287-5220.Other Topics in This Section